TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Green :)
 Note we again use :file:`runTests.sh` to actually run tests.
 So the environment our tests are executed in is identical to our local environment.
 It's all dockerized.
-The environment provided by Github Actions is only used to set up the docker environment.
+The environment provided by Github Actions is only used to set up the `Docker`:pn: environment.

 .. _testing-extensions-styleguide: